orlamadden/ci-milestone-one/README.md

 ## Testing

 - [W3C Mark-up Validation](https://validator.w3.org/) and [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to check the validity of the website.
-Errors were spotted and fixed.
+Errors were spotted (extra divs) and fixed.

 - Chrome Devtools was used throughout the duration of the project for testing responsiveness of the website and bug fixes.